Alex Reyes: Minor leagues

-Playing for the Class A-Advanced Palm Beach Cardinals of the Florida State League (FSL) in 2015, Reyes was the Cardinals' Minor League Pitcher of the month in April.
+Playing for the High–A Palm Beach Cardinals of the Florida State League (FSL) in 2015, Reyes was the Cardinals' Minor League Pitcher of the month in April.
 He led the FSL with 35 SO and allowed a 1.71 ERA over 20 1/3 innings.
 His 13-strikeout performance on June 17 was a season-high.
 Including his previous 10 outings, he had posted a 1.79 ERA and 70 SO in 50 1/3 innings.
 On June 25, Reyes was selected to represent the World Team in the All-Star Futures Game after leading all of the minor leagues with a ratio of 13.4 strikeouts per nine innings pitched (SO/9).
 He had registered a 2–5 record and 2.08 ERA while striking out 90 and walking 30 in 60 2/3 IP.
 He was also selected to play in the 2015 FSL mid-season All-Star game.

-With a 2.26 ERA, 49 hits and zero home runs allowed with 96 strikeouts in 63 2/3 innings over 13 FSL starts, the Cardinals promoted Reyes to the AA Springfield Cardinals of the Texas League in July 2015.
+With a 2.26 ERA, 49 hits and zero home runs allowed with 96 strikeouts in 63 2/3 innings over 13 FSL starts, the Cardinals promoted Reyes to the Double–A Springfield Cardinals of the Texas League in July 2015.
 The next month, Baseball America rated him as throwing the FSL's best fastball, best breaking pitch, and as the "best pitching prospect" in the league in 2015, according to a poll of managers and coaches.
 He totaled a 5–7 record and 2.49 ERA over 22 starts in 2015, striking out 151 in 101 1/3 innings while allowing a .197 opposing batting average.
 The Cardinals selected him to play for the Surprise Saguaros of the off-season Arizona Fall League (AFL).
 Baseball America also selected Reyes for the high Class-A minor leagues All-Star team for the 2015 season.
 He and Austin Gomber were selected the Cardinals' co-Minor League Pitchers of the Year for 2015.
 After he tested positive for marijuana, Major League Baseball announced on November 9, 2015, that they were suspending Reyes for 50 games including the remainder of the AFL season and the start of the 2016 season.

 Baseball America selected Reyes as the top Cardinals' prospect entering the 2016 season.
 MLB.com ranked him as the tenth-best prospect in all the minor leagues, and Baseball Prospectus at number 13.

-Reyes was activated from his suspension on May 22 to make his first start for the Memphis Redbirds of the Class AAA Pacific Coast League.
+Reyes was activated from his suspension on May 22 to make his first start for the Memphis Redbirds of the Triple–A Pacific Coast League.
 Baseball America moved his rank to second of all prospects in baseball in their 2016 mid-season update.
 Selected to play his second All-Star Futures Game for 2016 at Petco Park in San Diego, Reyes was the starting pitcher for the World team, striking out four of the five outs he recorded as World won, 11−3.
 His 2016 totals with Memphis included a 2−3 record, 4.96 ERA, 93 strikeouts and 32 walks in 65 innings.